 Greyhounds are an incredibly old breed, dating right back to ancient Egypt.
 Originally, they were the breed of choice for the elite in society as they were known to be loyal and very intelligent.

-However, more recently, they have been used across the world as hunters.
-They can travel at speeds of up to 45 miles per hour, meaning they can easily catch up to their prey.
+However, more recently, they have been used worldwide as hunters.
+They can travel up to 45 miles per hour, meaning they can easily catch up to their prey.
 They can hunt down foxes, deer, and hares.
 This makes them excellent racers.

 They are now frequently bred to race around a track after a fake hare and typically retire into a family home before the age of 3.
 After this, their best racing years are behind them.